Jujamcyn Theaters

 Jujamcyn Theaters LLC /dʒuːˈdʒæmsᵻn/, formerly the Jujamcyn Amusement Corporation, is a theatrical producing and theatre-ownership company in New York City.
-For many years Jujamcyn was owned by James H. Binger, former Chairman of Honeywell, and his wife, Virginia McKnight Binger.
-The organization is now held by its President, Jordan Roth, and President Emeritus, Rocco Landesman.
+For many years Jujamcyn was owned by James H. Binger, former chairman of Honeywell, and his wife, Virginia McKnight Binger.
+It was later owned by Rocco Landesman and most recently by Jordan Roth.

-The third-largest theatre owner on Broadway, behind the Shubert Organization and the Nederlander Organization, Jujamcyn owns five of the 41 Broadway theaters.
+In July 2023, Jujamcyn merged with the Ambassador Theatre Group.
+Jordan Roth sold a 93 percent stake in Jujamcyn's five theaters to ATG and Providence Equity.
+Before its merger with ATG, Jujamcyn owned five of the 41 Broadway theaters and was the third-largest theatre owner on Broadway, behind the Shubert Organization and the Nederlander Organization.

 History

 William L. McKnight, former chairman of 3M, owned several theatres, two in New York and one in Boston.
 McKnight's daughter, Virginia McKnight Binger and her husband, James H. Binger, a top executive at Honeywell, shared a love of theatre.
 In 1976 when William McKnight wanted to sell his theatres, Binger stepped in to assist.
 He found the business fascinating, and after paying the gift tax and selling the Colonial Theatre in Boston, he and Virginia agreed to own and later expand the operation on Broadway.

 Jujamcyn derives its name from the names of McKnight's grandchildren, the Bingers' children: Ju[dith], Jam[es], and Cyn[thia].
 Over time Binger expanded Jujamcyn to five theatres to create the third-largest theatre-owning company on Broadway.
 The five Jujamcyn theatres are: